mateoguzmana/mateoguzmana/README.md

-I’m passionate about React Native and open-source.
-When I’m not coding, you can find me riding my motorbike or traveling—the most productive office I can have is an intercontinental flight lasting 10+ hours.
+I'm currently making mobile better for the decentralized age, and contributing to React Native Core.
+Outside of work, you'll find me on my motorbike or deep in focus somewhere over the Atlantic—nothing beats a long-haul flight for getting things done.